 Printer’s Row got its name because in days of yore the buildings in this area were predominantly used by printing and publishing businesses (because keep your friends close and your enemies closer?).
 It was a time when linotype machines and printing presses once whirred – but these days it’s mostly residential.
 The old industrial buildings that are filled with character are now converted into lofts and the neighborhood has an intimate feel to it.

 The big event Printer’s Row is known for is the Lit Fest.
-Held in June, it’s an annual book fair and literary festival that began in 1985 and was called the Printers Row Book Fair.
-It was originally intended to attract visitors but when it was acquired by the Chicago Tribune in 2002, it took on the mantle of the Printers Row Lit Fest.
-Crowds up to 125,000 large show up for this Festival and it’s known as the Midwest’s largest book fair.
+Held in June, it’s a yearly book fair and festival that began in 1985 and was called the Printers Row Book Fair.
+Things have changed since then and now crowds up to 125,000 large show up for this Festival which is known as the Midwest’s largest book fair.
 Attendees can expect hundreds of book vendors, talks with authors, readings and other programs.

 This year, expect such luminaries as Buzz Aldrin, LaShonda Katrice Barnett, Ethan Hawke, R.L.
 Stine and more.
 For more details on this year’s Lit Fest – which takes places from June 10-11, head here.